foodandme/foodandme/README.md

 Depending on the ingredients of the product identified “food and Me” notifies the users if they can consume or not this product.
 The users may ask for alternative products.

-This is an open source project, source code is available on Github: github.com/foodandme/foodandme
+This is an open source project, source code is available on Github: github.com/foodandme/foodandme This software is a proof of concept provided 'as is' without garanty of any kind.
+Use it with care!